86% of Canadians and 77% of Americans prefer to use either credit or debit cards when dining in at restaurants.

 If you want to accept credit, debit, and digital payments, you need to partner with a payment processor, also known as an acquirer.

-These companies provide merchants like you with payment terminals, the hardware that allows you to accept credit/debit cards and digital payments.
-And they become the middle person between the diner, the restaurant, the credit card network (e.g. Visa or MasterCard) and the issuing bank.
-Part of the payment processor service is to clear and route the transaction, then deposit money into your account.
+These companies provide merchants like you with payment terminals: the hardware that allows you to accept credit cards, debit cards, and digital payments.
+They become the middle person between the diner, restaurant, credit card network (e.g. Visa or MasterCard), and issuing bank.
+Part of the restaurant payment processor service is to clear and route the transaction, then deposit money into your account.

-In return for taking on risk and providing you with the tools you need to accept credit and debit cards, payment processors charge a fee.
-Rates vary among companies but are typically calculated per transaction and range between 1% and 4%.
-Some payment processors also add a fixed dollar amount per transaction, usually from $0.10 to $0.30.
+In exchange for the services they provide, restaurant payment processing systems charge a fee.
+Rates vary among companies, but are typically calculated per transaction.
+Some payment processors also add a fixed dollar amount per transaction.

 If you’re thinking that’s a lot of different parties involved in one simple transaction, you’re right on the money.

-To help you keep track of the major players (and because we’ll be referencing them throughout this guide), here’s a quick glossary to help you keep track:
+Here’s a quick glossary to help you keep track of the major players, which we’ll be referencing throughout this guide::

-You can expect payment processors to assess your industry, your business and credit history, and your projected/established sales volume as part of the rate-selection process.
-Lower-risk, higher-volume businesses will usually have lower rates than restaurants just starting out.
+You can expect payment processors to assess your industry, your business and credit history, and your projected or established sales volume as part of the rate-selection process.
+Lower-risk, higher-volume businesses will usually have lower rates than restaurants that are just starting out.

-For use of their services, payment processors charge three types of fees: flat, situational, and processing.
+For use of their services, restaurant payment processors charge three types of fees: flat, situational, and processing.

 Payment processors charge flat fees, which may include line items like:

-It’s important to review flat fees before you sign a contract with a payment processor.
-Otherwise, you could have one heck of a surprise on your monthly bills.
+It’s important to review flat fees before you sign a contract with a payment processor to ensure you know what you’ll be paying each month.

-Some of these fees are negotiable, so it’s key to go through them carefully before signing anything.
+Some of these fees are negotiable, so it’s important to go through them carefully before signing anything.
 Make sure you compare with other acquirers’ fees to ensure you’re getting the best price possible.
-Some companies charge flat fees for features you may not use (i.e. paper statements) or charge lower, percentage-based processing fees (see below) but bury their real costs in these fixed fees.
-Careful consideration before you sign will help you avoid playing hide-and-seek with a payment processor.
+Some companies charge flat fees for features you may not use (i.e. paper statements) or charge lower, percentage-based processing fees (see below), but bury some additional costs in these fixed fees, so it’s worth looking at the breakdown before signing.

 These fees make up the bulk of what you pay a payment processor – they have the most variables and are calculated on each transaction.

-When a diner pays their restaurant bill by credit card, it looks a lot like a simple transaction between them and the restaurant owner.
+When a diner pays their restaurant bill by credit card, it looks a lot like a simple transaction between them and the restaurant.
 Chances are, your customers are blissfully unaware that multiple entities are involved (and getting paid) every single time they use their credit card.

-Here’s a look at the processing fees happening behind the scenes with every swipe (or tap).
+Here’s a look at the processing fees and credit card fees happening behind the scenes with every transaction.

-Each step is associated with a processing fee, usually a percentage.
-The payment processor is responsible for paying these fees out to the corresponding major player (see the glossary above).
+Each step of the transaction is associated with a processing fee, usually a percentage.
+The payment processor is responsible for paying these fees to the corresponding major player.

 To cover these costs, plus their own, the processor charges the merchant (that’s you) an overall processing fee that’s made up of three different types of fees:

-Let’s look at an example of a $100 restaurant check.
+Let’s look at an example of processing fees for a $100 restaurant check.

 Your payment processor will filter and summarize all of these rates and fees and you’ll see them as part of the processing fees on your monthly statement.